brandon-relentnet/motion/ImplementationPlan.md

   - `DEPLOY_BASE_URL` to decorate published apps with a browsable URL in the containers list.
   - `CONTAINER_PREFIX` (default `lecrev_`) to scope Docker lookups/actions to managed containers.
   - `REVERSE_PROXY_NETWORK` to attach provisioned nginx containers to your proxy network when running `docker run`.
+- Deployment history is stored in `server/data/deploy-history.json`; the History tab consumes `/api/deployments` to render a sortable list.